“[I]n its original sense, heritage was the property which parents handed down to their children.” - Graeme Davison, 1991

 You will engage with different forms and aspects of heritage through lines of inquiries that are enacted through studio based learning, workshops, theoretical reflections and field work.
 You will also explore related subjects like environment, history, law, entrepreneurship, craftsmanship, politics, and so on, which will inform your understanding and practice as a heritage professional.
 Over the two years, you will analyze different complexities of heritage sites and evolve your own innovative approach towards its preservation.

-The course in Heritage Design delivers an ideal qualification for students who aspire to work with cultural organizations like museums, archives, conservationists, art centers, etc. Further, you could also work with tourism sector, not-for-profit organizations, research centers, architects and planners, publishing houses, and creative practices like branding, communication, strategy design, or pursue further research as a doctoral candidate.
+The course in Heritage Design, Planning and Management delivers an ideal qualification for students who aspire to work with cultural organizations like museums, archives, conservationists, art centers, etc. Further, you could also work with tourism sector, not-for-profit organizations, research centers, architects and planners, publishing houses, and creative practices like branding, communication, strategy design, or pursue further research as a doctoral candidate.

 The program also allows you to apply into a PhD program in a related area.
 Students interested in continuing with a PhD program can apply for the Integrated MDes PhD program.
 Further details can be found on our admissions page.